9 best used car websites in Canada

 Kijiji is a general online marketplace for private-sale vehicles (although some dealerships advertise here too).
 The site provides information-heavy thumbnails so you can easily compare your options side-by-side, and you’ll be able to omit search results that you don’t want.
 This will make it easier for you to find the right used car for your unique set of needs.

-• Who’s it best for: Best for people who want plenty of information upfront to compare private-sale vehicles.
+• Best for: Those who want plenty of info upfront to compare private-sale vehicles.

-• What to watch out for: Potentially fraudulent sellers and unsolicited advertising on the website can interfere with searches.
+• What to watch out for: Potentially fraudulent sellers and unsolicited online advertising can interfere with searches.

 • Where’s it available: You can use Kijiji across Canada.

-• How much will I pay: This is a free platform.
+• What you’ll pay: This is a free platform.

 • Prices are displayed upfront in thumbnails